apache/flink/docs/apis/batch/libs/table.md

 under the License.
 -->

+**The Table API: an experimental feature**

-Flink's Table API is a a SQL-like expression language embedded in Java and Scala.
+Flink's Table API is a SQL-like expression language embedded in Java and Scala.
-Instead of manipulating a `DataSet` or `DataStream`, you can create and work with the `Table` relational abstraction.
+Instead of manipulating a `DataSet` or `DataStream`, you can create and work with a relational `Table` abstraction.
 Tables have a schema and allow running relational operations on them, including selection, aggregation, and joins.
-A `Table` can be created from a `DataSet` or a `DataStream` and then queried either using the Table API Operators or using SQL queries.
+A `Table` can be created from a `DataSet` or a `DataStream` and then queried either using the Table API operators or using SQL queries.
 Once a `Table` is converted back to a `DataSet` or `DataStream`, the defined relational plan is optimized using [Apache Calcite](https://calcite.apache.org/) and transformed into a `DataSet` or `DataStream` execution plan.